Ivan-1F/MCDReforgedPluginManager/README.md

 The configuration file is `config/mcdreforged_plugin_manager/config.json`

-The commented default config file will be generate when mpm is loaded for the first time:
+The commented default config file will be generated when mpm is loaded for the first time:

 ```yaml
 # Configure file for MCDReforgedPluginManager